Prostitution in Haiti: Targeted Groups

-Government Response and Challenges
+Government Anti-Trafficking Measures

 Haiti continues to use its 2014 Anti-Trafficking Law as its primary legal framework to address sex and labor trafficking with penalties of 7 to 15 years, and the penalties are higher when the victim is a child.
 Similar sentences may be imposed on those obtaining, or attempting to obtain, sexual services from a victim of trafficking.
 In 2023, trafficking proceeds were also legally classified as money laundering.
 Key institutions involved in anti-trafficking efforts include the National Committee for the Fight Against Human Trafficking, the Haitian National Police, and the Brigade for the Protection of Minors.
 Organizations work to identify victims, initiate investigations, and refer cases to the judicial system.
 The government produces awareness material, maintains several hotlines, and screens vulnerable emigrants at official border points.
 Haiti's government has limited resources, relies on NGOs, and has restricted access controlled by armed groups when it comes to human trafficking.

+Implementation Challenges

 Corruption and official complicity remain significant concerns.
 Ministry of Justice employees have contributed to stalling cases, and judicial officials have accepted bribes, released traffickers, and interfered in cases involving sexual abuse.
 Police and immigration officials at the Haiti-Dominican Republic border are also reported to participate in trafficking-related corruptions and accept payments to release detained suspects.
 The government does not report any investigations or prosecutions of officials for trafficking related complicity.
 Dr. Najat Maalla M’jid, the UN Special Representative on Violence Against Children, emphasized that “conviction for trafficking in children remain low and perpetrator[s] continue to enjoy impunity, corruption, stigma, fear and the lack of protection, [which] limits children's ability to report and seek justice.”

 Widespread gang violence impedes efforts to address trafficking.
 Armed groups control areas that authorities cannot safely enter, limiting investigation, victim identification, and service provision.
+Survivor accounts from neighborhoods such as Brooklyn describe killings, sexual violence, and family separation during gang attacks, illustrating the severe dangers residents face when navigating these areas and how such conditions intensify vulnerability to trafficking.
 Gangs damage infrastructure like courthouses, which result in postponed hearings, stalled prosecutions, and reduced judicial capacity.
 Insecurity contributes to high judicial vacancies and non-functional courts.
+The escalating conflict has also driven unprecedented displacement, with more than 1.4 million Haitians forced from their homes in 2025, straining already limited services and deepening the vulnerabilities that traffickers exploit.
 The country's instability also affects migration patterns and increases the vulnerability of Haitians returned across the Dominican Republic land border, where service providers are able to reach only a small portion of the returnee population.
 Migrants, undocumented individuals, stateless persons, and other at-risk groups face heightened trafficking risks.
 The government restricts certain charter flights to reduce risks linked to irregular migration routes.
 These conditions disproportionately affect vulnerable populations including children in gang-controlled areas, migrants, LGBTQ+ individuals, and those in the restavek system.